chemfiles/chemfiles/doc/bindings/fortran-api.rst

     used when reading and writing the files, replacing any unit cell in the frames or files.

-    :parameter chrp_cell cell: The new cell to use
+    :parameter chfl_cell cell: The new cell to use
     :optional integer status [optional]: The status code

 .. f:subroutine:: nsteps(nsteps[, status])